pparaska/neocortexapi_Team_MSL/source/MySEProject/Documentation/README.md

 We are exporting this accuracy result in external csv file _Final Accuracy.csv_ for each run and result is getting appended at new line.

 ![2.png](./images/2.png)

+Fig.2 Flow chart of Prediction and Accuracy Calculation steps

 ```csharp
 private static double AccuracyCalculation(List<double> list, int countOfMatches, int totalPredictions, string predictedSequence, string predictedNextElement, string predictedNextElementsList, string filePath)